 Ngak Min Health is accredited to the RACGP Standards for General Practices Ed 4

 0patients treated (Jan-Jun 2021)

 0new patients (Jan-Jun 2021)

 Indigenous Australians have an average life expectancy 19 years below that of wider Queensland and an unparalleled lack of access to healthcare services.

 The gap starts early.
 Of the student population who attend Ngak Min, 10% already have a chronic diagnosis and more than 75% did not have a health check in the 12 months before their enrolment.

 Being located on a college campus can help us reduce inequalities in health outcomes by developing health-seeking behaviour and giving control to the students and families to make decisions about their own health.

-The Ngak Min model is informed by the Team Around the Family approach.
-Through staff and parenting training and curriculum integration, we are building the capability of staff, caregivers, young people and children to promote healthy development and reduce the burden of disease.
+The Ngak Min model is informed by the ‘Team Around the Family’ approach.
+Through staff/parent training and curriculum integration, we are building the capability of all involved to promote healthy development and reduce the burden of disease.